-At the high school level the discussion of blood clotting often begins with the prothombin activator and the previous steps before its formation are ignored or summarized very briefly.
-At the college or university level a more detailed knowledge of the process may be needed.
+At the high school level, the discussion of blood clotting often begins with the prothombin activator and the previous steps before its formation are ignored or summarized very briefly.
+At the college or university level, a more detailed knowledge of the process may be needed.

 Students sometimes find that studying the coagulation cascade is a challenge, especially when reactions in the cascade must be memorized.
 Videos from a reliable source can be helpful because they show the blood clotting process visually and can be paused and replayed as necessary.
 It may be useful to make notes based on a video and then ask an instructor for clarification if necessary.
 Making frequent diagrams of the cascade can also help a student to memorize the reactions.

 Sometimes different sources present slightly different versions of the coagulation cascade.
-This is due to our lack of precise knowledge of some of the steps or the fact that a version hasn't been updated with the latest discoveries.
+This is due to our lack of precise knowledge of some of the steps or the fact that a published version hasn't been updated with the latest discoveries.
 If you're studying blood clotting at an educational institution, the version of coagulation that your instructor gives you will be the "official" version.

-A Summary of the Hemostasis Process
+A Summary of Hemostasis

 Anti-Clotting Mechanisms in the Body

 The endothelium is the layer of cells that lines the inside of a blood vessel wall.
 The smooth surface of the endothelium discourages clot formation when there is no injury.
 In addition, there is no exposed collagen inside a blood vessel.
 Collagen is a fibrous protein that provides strength to tissues.
-When blood contacts collagen the clotting process is stimulated.
+When blood contacts collagen, the clotting process is stimulated.

 Another factor that prevents unwanted clots from forming is the fact that the clotting proteins in the blood are present in an inactive form.
 They only become active when the body is wounded.